lllangWV/ParquetDB/docs/_sources/index.rst.txt

 Now that you have successfully installed ParquetDB, here are some recommended next steps:

+- **Tutorials**
+  Visit the :doc:`01_tutorials/index` section for a hands-on tutorial covering the basics of creating, reading, and querying ParquetDB files.

 - **Learn the Inner Details**
   Visit the :doc:`ParquetDB Internals <02_internal/index>` section to dive deeper into ParquetDB's internals to understand how it wraps PyArrow, processes different data types, and performs efficient read/write operations.

-- **Getting Started**
+- **Example Gallery**
-  Visit the :doc:`01_tutorials/index` section for a hands-on tutorial covering the basics of creating, reading, and querying ParquetDB files.
+  Visit the :doc:`Example Gallery <examples/index>` section real use cases of ParquetDB.

 - **Explore PyArrow**
   ParquetDB relies on PyArrow for powerful data type handling and filtering mechanisms.
 For more in-depth information on PyArrow's `Table <https://arrow.apache.org/docs/python/generated/pyarrow.Table.html>`__ structure, filtering, and other features, refer to the `PyArrow Documentation <https://arrow.apache.org/docs/python/getstarted.html>`__.